DanSam5K/RoR-Twitter-Redesign/README.md

 ### Prerequisites

-To get this project up and running locally, you must already have ruby and rails plus the necessary gems installed on your computer
+To get this project up and running locally, you must already have ruby and rails plus the necessary gems installed on your computer work environment

 ### Install